Ntsoarleng/TryHackMe-Walkthroughs/NetworkServices.md

 ![Screenshot (113)](https://github.com/user-attachments/assets/42ddf507-6ddd-491e-8b83-b243dc1c699c)

 Now we want to see what the ftp.txt file is.
-Since ftp does not support the *cat* command, I downloaded the file using *get*, exited ftp using *bye* then inpected the file on my local machine using *cat*.
+Since ftp does not support the *cat* command, I downloaded the file using *get*, exited ftp using *bye* then inspected the file on my local machine using *cat*.

 **Findings:**